Legal Aid Auburn

 Slip and Fall Injuries, Rideshare Accidents, Hit and Run Accidents:

-The Indigent Project provides Legal Aid to residents in Auburn coping with personal injuries from slip and fall incidents, hit and run accidents, and rideshare accidents.
-Our mission is to close the gap between those in need and the legal expertise required to manage their cases, offering essential support throughout the process.
+The Indigent Project offers Legal Aid to residents in Auburn dealing with personal injuries from slip and fall incidents, hit and run accidents, and rideshare accidents.
+Our mission is to bridge the gap between those in need and the legal resources required to handle their cases, providing essential support every step of the way.

 Get the help you deserve—Contact us now!